China imposes anti-dumping measures on Australian wine - RFI

 Beijing (AFP)

-China on Friday said it would impose anti-dumping measures on Australian wine, in a further ramping up of tensions between Beijing and Canberra.
+China on Friday said it would impose anti-dumping measures on Australian wine, in a further souring of relations between Beijing and Canberra.

-China -- Australia's biggest trade partner -- has threatened economic retaliation since Canberra called for an inquiry into the Covid-19 pandemic, and has already suspended some timber and beef imports.
+Beijing has often used access to its vast domestic market as a stick to beat Canberra with since Australia called for an inquiry into the Covid-19 pandemic.

-From Saturday importers will have to pay deposits of 107.1 percent to 212.1 percent, China's commerce ministry said.
+Its leaders have already suspended some timber and beef imports, inflicting pain on Australian exporters to their largest market.

-The ministry said it was making the move in response to "substantive harm caused to the relevant domestic wine industry".
+And from Saturday wine importers will now have to pay deposits of around 100-200 percent of the value of their goods at customs, China's commerce ministry said, adding that it was in response to "substantive harm caused to the relevant domestic wine industry".

-China frequently leverages its huge market in diplomatic disputes, cutting off or limiting access when angered.
+"Obviously we'll exhaust all avenues available to us through the WTO," Littleproud said.

-Wine exports to China hit a record A$1.3 billion (US$900 million) last year, according to Australian government data, making it the biggest market by value for the product.
+The ministry of commerce said in August it would probe dumping -- when a country sells goods in a country for less than it costs at home -- throughout 2019, at the request of the Wine Industry Association of China.

-Shares in Treasury Wine Estates Limited -- which owns the popular Penfolds brands -- sank more than 11 percent on the news before trade was halted.
+Wine exports to China hit a record A$1.3 billion (US$900 million) last year, according to Australian government data, making it the biggest market by value for Australia.

-China's wine industry has complained Australian wines benefit from government subsidies that give them an advantage over Chinese products, the commerce ministry said in August when it launched its probe.
+The news sent shares in Treasury Wine Estates Limited -- which owns the popular Penfolds brands -- tumbling more than 11 percent before trade was halted.

-Australian Trade Minister Simon Birmingham said at the time "we strongly refute claims" that government programmes supporting research and development amounted to a subsidy of the country's wine exports.
+China's commerce ministry has complained Australian wines benefit from government subsidies that give them an advantage over Chinese products.

 Beijing has produced a laundry list of complaints about Australian policies -- from banning Huawei's participation in 5G to its call for an investigation into the origins of the coronavirus pandemic.

-Australian Prime Minster Scott Morrison hit back, saying Australia "won't be compromising" on issues including foreign investment laws and 5G networks.
+Prime Minister Scott Morrison hit back, saying Australia "won't be compromising" on issues including foreign investment laws and 5G.

-In May, China suspended imports of beef from four Australian slaughterhouses and imposed 80 percent tariffs on Australian barley imports.
+In May, China suspended imports of beef from four Australian slaughterhouses and imposed 80 percent tariffs on barley imports from the country.

-Two Indian merchant ships carrying Australian coal have been stuck at Chinese ports since the summer, with Chinese foreign ministry spokesman Zhao Lijian on Wednesday saying Chinese authorities had in recent years found "many cases where imported coal didn't meet our environmental protection standards".
+Two Indian merchant ships carrying Australian coal have been stuck at Chinese ports since the summer, with Chinese foreign ministry spokesman Zhao Lijian on Wednesday saying authorities had found "many cases where imported coal didn't meet our environmental protection standards".

 Beijing has also warned people not to visit Australia for study or tourism, alleging anti-Asian racism in the wake of the pandemic.